Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

-The upper-right panel of \cref{fig:gp_mock} shows how position angle affects the fit for $\gx$ in the fixed detector coordinates.
-In these coordinates, a fiducial value of $\gx = 0$ is applied with varied values for $\gp$.
-As the position angle approaches $45^\circ$, $\gp$ applied in the fixed coordinates act as $\gx$ in a coordinate system aligned with the galaxy axes.
-This value of $\gx$ in the galaxy coordinates is shown with a red line at each configuration.
+The top-right panel of \cref{fig:gp_mock} shows how the source-plane position angle affects the fit for $\gx$.
+In the detector coordinates, a fiducial value of $\gx = 0$ is applied with varied values for $\gp$.
+As the position angle approaches $45^\circ$, $\gp$ applied in the fixed coordinates acts as $\gx$ in a coordinate system aligned with the galaxy axes.
+The MIRoRS algorithm, as stated in \cref{eq:full_transformation_mats}, first applies inverse shear to bring the observed galaxy back to the intrinsic source plane and then applies rotation by $\phi$ to align the galaxy axes with the coordinate axes before the reflection operations.
+Thus, the fitted components of shear are defined in the fixed detector frame, and $\phi$ alone is unable to compensate for changes in shear orientation.

-While $\gp$ does not change the symmetry of a galaxy, it does affect our ability to treat the transformation of the photometric axes as a simple rotation, thus the derivation done in \S \ref{subsec:Distortion of Observables} no longer captures the full picture.
-Furthermore, this indicates the problem cannot be resolved by the simple inclusion of $\gp$ in our transformation matrix $\mathcal{A}$, which is only used for symmetry transformations of the velocity field.
+Ultimately, the optimizer is attempting to compensate for the symmetry-breaking shear component in the galaxy frame with \gxx applied in the detector frame.
+For model data created with \cref{eq:A_matrix}, the full transformation matrix to first order in shear, including rotations, is

+where s and c represent sine and cosine operations.
+In contrast, the fitting algorithm, without access to $\gp$, is fitting with